Epping to Chatswood rail link

 The Epping to Chatswood rail link (ECRL) (originally a part of the Parramatta Rail Link (PRL) proposal) is a railway line in the northern suburbs of Sydney, Australia, which connects Epping station on the Northern line with Chatswood on the North Shore line.
-It was formerly considered its own railway line, but is now considered part of the Metro North West Line.
+It was formerly considered its own railway line, but is now part of the Metro North West & Bankstown Line.